cduggan1708/test_grid_metrics/README.md

 Must pass in an excel file

+File must not be open while script is executing (cannot write to an open file)

+Cells must contain the metric value (that is, not an x or some placeholder)

 In column A, starting at any row, the following structure must be in place:

 MetricID